It’s not enough to be talented.

 From surprise album releases to her HBO special for Lemonade, she approaches the marketing of her art with the same level of creativity that goes into the art itself.

-10. Successful creators are investors.
+10. Successful content creators are investors.

 Every creation is an investment.